sambath2001/sambath2001/README.md

 ---

 ## 👨‍💻 About Me
-- 🎓 Graduate student in Computer Engineering
+- 🎓 Virginia Tech, Blacksburg Graduate student in Computer Engineering
-- 💻 Background in backend development, systems, and machine learning
+- 💻 Background in backend development, systems, and machine learning (More than 2 years of industry experience as a software Developer at Amadeus)
 - 🧠 Interested in LLMs, retrieval-augmented generation, and evaluation-driven ML
 - 🚀 Enjoy turning research ideas into working systems